 The YAS-209 is available from Costco as the ATS-2090 and Yamaha says the two models are identical.

-The Yamaha YAS-209 is a sound bar and wireless subwoofer combo incorporating two microphones for use with Amazon Alexa.
-Unlike such competitors as the Sonos Beam (which lacks a sub) and the, the Yamaha is not going to get Google Assistant in the future.
+The Yamaha YAS-209 is a soundbar and wireless subwoofer combo incorporating two microphones for use with Amazon Alexa.
+Unlike such competitors as the Sonos Beam (which lacks a sub) and the Bose Soundbar 700, the Yamaha is not going to get Google Assistant in the future.

 The speaker offers DTS Virtual:X for simulated surround effects from a single bar, plus a bunch of media-specific presets: Music, TV program, Movie, Sports, Game and Stereo.

-Connections include HDMI in and out, optical digital and Bluetooth.
-You can connect the sound bar to Ethernet and Wi-Fi for and Alexa support (though no or ).
-Yamaha says compatibility with feature is in the pipeline as well.
+Connections include HDMI in and HDMI (ARC) out, optical digital and Bluetooth.
+You can connect the soundbar to Ethernet and Wi-Fi, for Spotify Connect and Alexa support, though there's no AirPlay 2 or built-in Chromecast.

-The sound bar doesn't use the Amazon Alexa app for setup but rather the Yamaha Sound Bar Controller for iOS and Android.
+The soundbar doesn't use the Amazon Alexa app for setup, but rather the Yamaha Sound Bar Controller app for iOS and Android.

 There are several smart soundbars available now, but the closest rival to the YAS-209 is the Polk Command Bar.
 Both bars offer wireless subs, onboard Amazon Alexa and HDMI connectivity, so comparing these two is where I started.
 It's been a year since I reviewed the Command Bar and Polk's since done some fine-tuning, including adding Alexa multiroom music compatibility, and the Command Bar remains a fine speaker.

 The two were well-matched sonically, especially with movies, but the Yamaha pulled ahead of the Polk with its DTS Virtual:X implementation and the improved bass output afforded by its larger sub.